 These use cases have been tied to specific industries (and benefits within these industries that rapidly and clearly can respond to challenges and opportunities) and to specific circumstances in companies (and industries) such as a need for fast, clear and transparent (trans)actions.

-Secondly, there is a high focus on the intersections between blockchain and several technologies with several IoT (the Internet of Things) and especially Industrial IoT use cases frequently cited as being a potential good fit in various areas where blockchain and IoT meet.
-The latter is, among others the case in IoT and security (e.g user authentication) where companies such as IBM see an important role for blockchain or, in general, distributed ledger technology (DLT).
+Secondly, there is a high focus on the intersections between blockchain and several technologies with several Internet of Things (IoT) and especially Industry 4.0 and Industrial IoT use cases frequently cited as being a potential good fit in various areas where blockchain and IoT meet.
+The latter is, among others the case in IoT and security (e.g user authentication) where companies such as IBM see an important role for blockchain.

 However, those aren’t certainly the only ones.
 In the combination of IoT and distributed ledger technology also faster transactions, data transactions in the scope of, for instance, data exchanges requiring contractual agreements (smart contracts), the settling of autonomous decisions by autonomous devices and the many areas where the latter is increasingly envisioned and realized, ranging from building management, supply chain management and Logistics 4.0 and the scope of Industry 4.0 overall, are important.